Technical Support and Troubleshooting

 If you have a Frigidaire (or similar brand) and need to run in the winter try keeping the back of the a/c unit in a warmer area.
 Some hunters in Canada mount the a/c units INSIDE their garages.
 A restaurant in NH has 2 holes in their walk-in cooler - In summer it's mounted outside the building... in winter it's mounted with the back inside the building to add “free-heat” to their restaurant!

 Sometimes, though, you will see much more dramatic swings in temperature.
-What's the solution?
+What's are some solutions?

 Sometimes people that just want the room to be 50F have this problem as well.
 It's because the air conditioner is too big for a room kept at that temperature.
 But don't panic!
 The above steps will help!